-Gurdjieff was born some time around 1866-77, of Greek and Armenian heritage in Central Asia in a crossroads area of many nationalities, languages and religions.
+Gurdjieff was born at some point between 1866 and 1877 of Greek and Armenian heritage in Central Asia, a crossroads of many nationalities, languages and religions.
 He was educated for both the priesthood and medicine, reflecting his later interest in both science and religion.
-As a young man, he became convinced that neither science nor religion was adequately addressing the meaning of life on earth, human life in particular, or the responsibility of individual men in the great cosmic drama.
-Believing that ancient knowledge held answers to these questions – answers that have been lost to contemporary man – he set out on a twenty year exploration with companions of similar interests and wide training in different disciplines to search for remnants of this ancient understanding.
-What he discovered during his explorations in Asia, Africa and the Middle East became the foundation for his understanding of how to “unite the Wisdom of the East with the Knowledge of the West” into a practical methodology designed for the western “logical” mind.
+As a young man, he became convinced that neither science nor religion adequately addressed the meaning of life on earth, human life in particular, or the responsibility of individual humans in the great cosmic drama.
+Believing that ancient knowledge held answers to these questions — answers that had been lost to contemporary man — he set out on a twenty-year exploration with companions of similar interests and wide training in different disciplines to search for remnants of this ancient understanding.
+What he discovered during his travels in Asia, Africa and the Middle East became the foundation for his understanding of how to “unite the Wisdom of the East with the Knowledge of the West” into a practical methodology designed for the Western “logical” mind.
 He first began to teach in Russia in 1912.
-Forced by spreading revolution and world war to continually move his “school” across many countries, he finally settled in Paris where he taught until his death in 1949.
+Forced by spreading revolution and world war to continually move his “school” across many countries, he finally settled in Paris, where he taught until his death in 1949.
 During this time, he drew to him as pupils many of the great intellectuals and artists of his time.
 His students subsequently carried his teachings to all continents and many countries around the world.

 What are the central ideas of Gurdjieff’s teaching?

 The ideas Gurdjieff discovered on his search were, for his time, startling and brought an entirely new way of thinking about these big questions.
 Today, many of these ideas and phrases have entered contemporary society as a result of decades of effort by his students to make them known.
-However, the depth, subtlety, underlying complexity and profound implications can be discovered only through long practice of the accompanying methods he introduced to alter the structure of our nervous system so that one might directly “experience” the underlying reality behind these ideas, and not just “know” about them intellectually.
+However, the depth, subtlety, underlying complexity and profound implications of these ideas can be discovered only through long practice of the accompanying methods he introduced.
+These methods aim to alter the structure of the nervous system so that one can directly “experience” the underlying reality behind these ideas, and not just “know” about them intellectually.

-In mentioning a few of these ideas below, familiarity with the wording from contemporary traditions can easily lead to a quick intellectual assumption that one already knows what these words and concepts mean.
+In reading about the ideas below, familiarity with the wording from other contemporary traditions can easily lead to a quick intellectual assumption that one already knows what these words and concepts mean.
 To approach this system requires suspension of both belief and disbelief.
 Gurdjieff said that nothing can be truly understood, or be of practical use, unless personally confirmed.
 He essentially said to believe nothing nor anyone, including himself, unless this condition could be met by the individual.

-Gurdjieff also brings a view of the universe and man’s place and potential in it, based on the principals of relativity.
-What is understood one way at a given “level” or perspective, can be very differently understood from a different “level” or perspective.
-He invites us to discover the true meaning of the ancient statement, “As Above, So Below”.
-He recognizes the inner psychological and emotional world of humans as a bridge between the outer world of the senses and the underlying dynamics of a living intelligent universe.
-Each of us is an integral part of that universe and so psychological and cosmological study are both essential for investigating our true nature and purpose on Earth.
+Gurdjieff also brings a view of the universe and man’s place and potential in it, based on the principles of relativity.
+What is understood one way at a given “level” or perspective, can be very differently understood at a different “level” or perspective.
+He invites us to discover the true meaning of the ancient statement, “As Above, So Below.”
+He recognizes the inner psychological and emotional world of humans as a bridge between the outer world of the senses and the underlying dynamics of a living, intelligent universe.
+Each of us is an integral part of that universe and so both psychological and cosmological study are essential for investigating our true nature and purpose on Earth.

 How is the path Gurdjieff developed different from other traditions?

-Gurdjieff also provides specific exercises and practices to develop an Objective Attention that can be intentionally directed into all three brains at the same time, thus providing an overlapping awareness of thought, feeling and sensation which produces an “Awakened” state of Objective Consciousness.
+Gurdjieff also provides specific exercises and practices to develop an Objective Attention which can be intentionally directed into all three brains at the same time.
+This provides an overlapping awareness of thought, feeling and sensation, which produces an “Awakened” state of Objective Consciousness.
 These exercises seek to expand, and bring under intentional directed control, the Attention, a “cosmic energy” without which we cannot develop our potential.
 The deeper attention can then be intentionally directed into all three brains simultaneously in the course of ordinary life.
 The potential result is fulfillment of the ancient admonitions to “Know Thyself” and “To be in Life but not of it” (not controlled by it).
 These practices include ancient sacred dances and movements which are unique to this training.